mkohler/cython_swig/README.rst

     We start with a Cython interface file.
 Here in Cython land, with its modernist sensibilities, we don't need the void or the semi-colon.
-    Otherwise, it is just a copy and paste of the C header file.
+    Otherwise, it is identical to the C header file.

 cy_adder.pyx: get_version()
 ===========================